Configure request values

 file exports a configure

 function that receives a context parameter and returns request values.
-The context parameter provides information about the current operation and user, which you can use to dynamically configure request values.
+The context parameter provides information about the current operation, user, and servers from the OpenAPI description, which you can use to dynamically configure request values.

 Context Parameter